owensgl/biol525D/Topic_7/readme.md

-# Next we use the haplotypecaller to create a gvcf file.
-# This takes about 20 minutes per sample, so for right now we're only
-# going to run it on one sample.

 The next step is to use GATK to create a GVCF file for each sample.
 This file summarizes support for reference or alternate alleles at all positions in the genome.
 It's an intermediate file we need to use before we create our final VCF file.

 This step can take a few minutes so lets first test it with a single sample to make sure it works.